enino84/enino84.github.io/courses/intro_data_assimilation/index.md

   - `Nino-Ruiz, Elias D.`, Adrian Sandu, and Xinwei Deng. _An ensemble Kalman filter implementation based on modified Cholesky decomposition for inverse covariance matrix estimation._ **SIAM Journal on Scientific Computing** 40.2 (2018): A867-A886.
 - Efficient implementations of EnKF - accounting for inflation and localization - [Jupyter Notebook](https://colab.research.google.com/drive/11lo2bXULokQaEg34IWgmss2BqXa1xmVg?usp=sharing)
 - Local ensemble Kalman filter (LEnKF) - [Jupyter Notebook](https://colab.research.google.com/drive/1QJHAEW6uo4Y_Dt1_T3UHgf2fASsSCyCM?usp=sharing)
-- Now, you are ready to go a little deeply and use our DA package to teach/learn Data Assimilation:
+- Now, you are prepared to delve deeper and utilize our DA package for teaching or learning Data Assimilation:
-  - `Nino-Ruiz, Elias D.`, and Sebastian Racedo Valbuena. _TEDA: A Computational Toolbox for Teaching Ensemble Based Data Assimilation_.
-Computational Science–ICCS 2022: 22nd International Conference, London, UK, June 21–23, 2022, *Proceedings, Part IV.
-Cham: Springer International Publishing*, 2022.
+  - Nino-Ruiz, Elias D., and Sebastian Racedo Valbuena. _TEDA: A Computational Toolbox for Teaching Ensemble Based Data Assimilation_.
+In: Computational Science – ICCS 2022: 22nd International Conference, London, UK, June 21-23, 2022, Proceedings, Part IV.
+Cham: Springer International Publishing, 2022.
   - The UML class diagram for our toolbox can be viewed below.
 You can find an example of how to use it in this [Jupyter Notebook](https://colab.research.google.com/drive/1P3evF_e1wS_pzm5PGtCm88N7nqO73tN-?usp=sharing), and access the complete GitHub code at https://github.com/enino84/TEDA.
   - To run TEDA, it's as simple as:
 ```python